PRIZE CATEGORIES

 Recognizes excellence in writing by an individual expressing a personal point of view.
 Winning entries sometimes come out swinging.
 Others more quietly pack a punch.
 Still others present opinions with an understated elegance that, nonetheless, makes the point.
 The through line?
 Opinions rooted in deep reporting and fact, and buoyed by thoughtful, multilayered clarity of thought.
 The award is sponsored by the Chicago Tribune in memory of legendary columnist Mike Royko, who died in 1997.

-• Maximum of 5 articles.
+- Maximum of 5 items.

-• A nominating letter no longer than 500 words may accompany the entry but is not necessary.
+- A nominating letter no longer than 500 words may accompany the entry but is not necessary.

 Burl Osborne Editorial and Opinion Award